 What is aid?
 What is the UN 0.7% aid target and why has the UK adopted it?
 Which government departments spend UK aid?
 What impact does UK aid have?
 What will be the impact of Brexit on UK aid?
 These and other questions are answered in an accessible way in this briefing paper.Jump to full report >>

-Using a Q&A format, this briefing provides an introduction to the UK’s aid programme and some of the activities flowing from it around the world.
-By its nature, it cannot be comprehensive in its coverage.
+Using a Q&A format, this briefing is an introduction to the UK’s aid programme and some of the activities flowing from it around the world.
+It is not comprehensive in its coverage.
 It does not take a position on those issues which have generated controversy.
 Its sole objective is to support an informed debate.

 We hope that it will be useful for Members and their staff – including when it comes to answering questions from constituents.